Johnny Goudie

-John Charles Goudie (born October 14, 1968 in Coral Gables, Florida, United States) is a Cuban-American singer, songwriter, multi-instrumental musician, record producer, actor, and podcaster based in Austin, Texas.
+John Charles Goudie (born October 14, 1968, Coral Gables, Florida) is a Cuban-American singer, songwriter, multi-instrumental musician, record producer, actor, and podcaster based in Austin, Texas.
 Over his five-decade career, he has received acclaim for his unique vocals and a musical style rooted in classic rock.
 Goudie has been the recipient of four Austin Music Awards and has fronted several bands including Goudie, Mr. Rocket Baby, Lovetree, Panjandrum, Liars & Saints, and the Little Champions.
 He has also been a sideman in several other bands, notably Endochine, the Lossy Coils, and Skyrocket.

 Early life and music career

 Raised in the Miami area, Goudie comes from a family of Cuban medical doctors.
 In 1982, Johnny saw Cheap Trick in concert, and this experience inspired him to become a musician.
 Later that year, Goudie started his first band, which he called ZEPHYR.
 At age 16, Johnny became the guitarist of the band Cry Wolf, the side project of Carole King's guitarist Mark Hallman.

 On October 13, 1985, when Johnny was 16, his mother was beaten over the head in her apartment.
 She died 18 days later.
 The crime went unsolved for 23 years until a tip led police to arrest his mother's ex-boyfriend.
-On April 15, 2011 the man was convicted of the murder.
+On April 15, 2011, the man was convicted of the murder.
 Goudie channeled his grief into writing 150 songs in the months following his mother's death.

-In 1988 while living outside Houston, Johnny started a funk–soul band called Panjadrum.
+In 1988, while living outside Houston, Johnny started a funk–soul band called Panjadrum.
 After Panjadrum broke up in 1990, Goudie formed another band called Lovetree as well as pursued a side career as a solo artist.
 In 1992 Lovetree recorded an EP entitled Sorry About the Drum Machine.
 Lovetree's sound was influenced by rock, funk and Latin music.

-By 1993 Goudie had left Lovetree and moved to Austin, Texas where he fronted the rock band Mr. Rocket Baby, which included former members of Panjandrum and Lovetree.
+By 1993, Goudie had left Lovetree and moved to Austin, Texas, where he fronted the rock band Mr. Rocket Baby, which included former members of Panjandrum and Lovetree.
 Heavily influenced by the power pop bands Jellyfish and the Zombies, Mr. Rocket Baby's philosophy was to play 70s-influenced music while dressing and acting like they were from the 1970s.
 Their first shows were opening for Davíd Garza and Bob Schneider before crowds of hundreds, and they became an instant hit in Austin, inked a management deal within a week, sold their cars and bought a touring van and hit the road.
 The band landed a weekly residency at Austin club The Steamboat.
-In 1993 Mr. Rocket Baby was voted best pop band in the Austin Chronicle's readers poll, and they came in third place in voting for best new band overall.
+In 1993, Mr. Rocket Baby was voted best pop band in the Austin Chronicle's readers poll, and they came in third place in voting for best new band overall.
 Mr. Rocket Baby released one album, Make Believe, which was produced by Mark Hallman.
 Mr. Rocket Baby reunited for one concert in 2015.

-On April 10, 1994 Johnny married Traci Campbell in Austin.
+On April 10, 1994, Johnny married Traci Campbell in Austin.
 The couple were married for 10 years.
-Their divorce was the subject of many songs on Goudie's 2005 album Boy in a Box.
+Their divorce was the subject of many songs on Goudie's 2005 album, Boy in a Box.